FScholsen/flist-ui/README.md

   - Fastest way is to run `npx mrm lint-staged`

-    Before running this command, [documentation](https://github.com/okonet/lint-staged#installation-and-setup) advise to setup `Prettier` and `ESLint`, so make sure you configure it beforehand, like explained above.
+    Before running this command, [documentation](https://github.com/okonet/lint-staged#installation-and-setup) advises to setup `Prettier` and `ESLint`, so make sure you configure it beforehand, like explained above.

   - Or run `npm install --D husky lint-staged`